Meayua/vividstasis-portable/README.md

 vivid/stasis Portable! (aka i used a steam emu to crack steam)

 By releasing this, I mean NO harm to the original creators.
 If you're here you probably already know the game.
 If not, Check it out!
 All credit for the game goes to Team vividstasis for the game, and the goldenberg emulator for steam cracking.
+If you're a member of Team vividstasis and you'd like me to take this down, contact me on Discord please. @meayua

 Please, do not report any bugs.
 I most likely wont fix them anyway.
 Once again.
 I take no credit for anything.